Philosophy-Guided Mathematical Formalism for Complex Systems Modelling: Conclusion and Outlook

 Based on this definition of $\mathcal{SM}$, the creation of cellular automata and artificial neural networks are proved.
 Cellular automata creation is proved under the conditions of no adaptation function $\psi$ and further structures $\hat{s}_i$ and operations $\hat{o}_j$, $\mathcal{U}$ is implicitly specified as part of $\delta$, and an equivalent mapping implementation of $\phi$ and $\delta$, where $\delta$ is the update function of local states in cellular automata and thus equivalent to $\phi$.
 Cellular automata are sometimes coupled with an evolutionary computation \cite{RN344} as this was also done in the previous studies with the allagmatic method \cite{RN114,RN210}.
 To model the evolutionary computation, the adaptation function $\psi$ would also be specified in addition to $\phi$.
 Artificial neural networks creation is proved under the conditions of no further structures $\hat{s}_i$ and operations $\hat{o}_j$ as well as $\mathcal{U}$ and $\mathcal{A}$ are implicitly specified as part of $\alpha\circ \beta{_j}$ and $\xi$, respectively, and an equivalent mapping implementation of $\phi$ and $\alpha\circ \beta{_j}$ as well as $\psi$ and $\xi$.
 For both, cellular automata and artificial neural networks, concrete values of $\hat{e}_i$ and mappings are not directly proved since the creation of a model from a metamodel is proved and not the simulation of the model.
 However, they involve equivalent sets.
 The model creation proofs of cellular automata and artificial neural networks are then used in the model equivalence proof between the two models.
 The conditions in that proof are an equivalent mapping implementation of $\delta$ and $\alpha\circ \beta{_j}$ and the missing $\xi$ in $\mathcal{CA}$ forms the conditions for conditional model equivalence.

 The presented definitions in this study are precise and rigorous descriptions of the system metamodel as a mathematical object.
+Whitehead was right by saying that philosophy has “[...] to insist on the scrutiny of the ultimate ideas, and on the retention of the whole of the evidence in shaping our cosmological scheme.” \cite{Whitehead.1967} But “mathematics is the science of the most complete abstractions to which the human mind can attain.” \cite{Whitehead.1967} In other words: Mathematics makes philosophical conceptions more precise and accurate, because it explores the interconnections between ultimate abstractions.

-Through them, some missing or vaguely described parts of the system metamodel are now included into the mathematical formalism.
+Some missing or vaguely described parts of the system metamodel are now included into the mathematical formalism by the presented definitions.
 The two model creation proofs show that the system metamodel of the allagmatic method can be used to create at least two very different mathematical models, i.e. cellular automata and artificial neural networks.
 The model equivalence proof shows that the conditions under which these two models are equivalent can be found via the system metamodel.
-As clearly defined mathematical objects, the definitions now allow such mathematical treatment building the formal basis for the presented proofs.
+As clearly defined mathematical objects, the definitions now allow such mathematical treatment, which builds the formal basis for the presented proofs.
 They also further generalise the system metamodel extending its reach to a more formal treatment and allowing more theoretical studies.